ketankokane94/Data-Mining-Notes/readme.md

     2. The next direction of most of the rest of the variation in the data
     3. These form an orithoginal set of basis vectors to descrive data with

+> you project your features on to EigenVector, (so you can say that eigenvectors are the ratation vector, meaning they tell you to rotate the data by that much (eigenvector) so that the features are widely spread)
+> It is in the direction of the maximum variation

 1. **Find the direction of maximum variation of the data**
     1. Take the eigenvectors of the covariance matrix of the data